Friday, December 10, 2021

 Review

-After The Rise of Cobra got good earnings at the box office despite the first G.I.
+After The Rise of Cobra made good earnings at the box office despite the first G.I.
 Joe film being a lacklustre feature.
 Director Stephen Sommers leaves the helm because of his rocky start with Cobra.
 However, the duties got handed to Jon M. Chu, best known for directing pop sensation Justin Bieber in his concert feature, Never Say Never.
 I'm satisfied that RETALIATION is a mild improvement over its predecessor with its heavy action, incredible visuals and a few known actors like Dwayne Johnson and Bruce Willis.

 The most striking aspect about RETALIATION is that it's supposed to be true to the G.I.
-Joe mythology, which, fortunately, succeeds only mildly.
+Joe mythology, which, fortunately, only mildly succeeds.
 We finally see Cobra Commander in his full costume, no longer a mere shadow of his former self.
 I'm disappointed how Channing Tatum's character got killed off at the start.
 He didn't get to stay alive or develop in the sequel.
 I'm so surprised that Johnson and Willis consistently gave solid performances to what is almost a lacklustre film.

 RETALIATION could have put the series on ice had it not been as successful.
 However, this sequel came off as flawed, but I enjoyed it more than Cobra.